ksu-cs-textbooks/cis400/content/C-exercises/12-web-data/03-numerical-filters.md

     }
 }
 ```

 These are all _different means_ of accessing the _same data_ from the incoming request.
-The use of the `[BindProperty]` decorator is often the most concise if you need to be able to access the property in the page itself.
-If not, arguement binding is a good alternative.
 {{% /notice %}}

 Now all we need to do is implement the actual filter.